Call of Duty: Black Ops 6: Reception

 The Zombies mode was also met with positive reviews; critics liked the mode's return to its round-based gameplay format, as opposed to the mode's open world design in Modern Warfare III.
-IGNs Will Borger gave Zombies an 8/10 rating, stating that the mode is "absurd and campy and amazing and goofy in all the right ways"; he praised the mode's launch maps, "Terminus" and "Liberty Falls", and its hidden quests and easter eggs, but disliked the "deeply annoying" dialogue for its characters.
+IGNs Will Borger gave Zombies an 8/10 rating, stating that the mode is "absurd and campy and amazing and goofy in all the right ways"; he praised the mode's launch maps, "Terminus" and "Liberty Falls", and its hidden quests and Easter eggs, but disliked the "deeply annoying" dialogue for its characters.
 GamesRadar+s Brown also praised the launch maps, and stated that Black Ops 6s version of Zombies revitalized his love for the mode as a whole.
 The Guardians Keith Stuart wrote that Zombies was "fraught and incredibly stressful" but said that it was "a real blast" with friends.
-VG247s Ruiz felt Zombies "greatly benefited" from the omnidirectional movement system.
+VG247s Ruiz felt Zombies "greatly benefits" from the omnidirectional movement system.

 Following the release of the "Season 1 Reloaded" game update in December 2024, some players began accusing Activision and the developers of using generative artificial intelligence for several in-game items, including custom loading screens, calling cards, and emblems, and for artwork related to events in the Zombies mode; in particular, players highlighted a loading screen that depicted a zombified Santa Claus, which featured six fingers on one of his hands and other irregularities.
 Due to a requirement from Valve, Activision updated Call of Duty HQs Steam page in January 2025 to disclose that generative AI tools are used to "help develop some in-game assets".
 The Gamers Andrew King and Inverses Trone Dowd condemned Activision for its usage of generative AI in Black Ops 6; the latter felt it was "doubly upsetting" due to the firings of many 2D artists during Microsoft's layoffs at Xbox and Activision Blizzard in 2024.